 Goodwill.
 Goodwill is tested for impairment annually, or more frequently if events or changes in circumstances indicate that goodwill might be impaired.
-If it is determined that an impairment exists, an impairment charge is recognized for the excess of carrying value over implied value.
-The fair value of the reporting unit is determined using the discounted cash flow approach, excluding interest.
+If it is determined that an impairment exists, an impairment charge is recognized for the excess of carrying value over implied fair value.
+The fair value is determined using a combination of the income and market approaches.